 Undergraduate Research Mentorship Initiative

 The URMI gives Columbia's undergraduate students the opportunity to gain real-world experience and learn research and scholarly techniques from practitioners in academic and integrative disciplines based in the liberal arts and sciences.
-Even in a discipline different from your major at Columbia, the experience enhances your credentials as you enter professional fields or pursue higher academic degrees.
-Students also earn up to 3 credit hours per semester for their participation.
+The experience enhances your credentials as you enter professional fields or pursue higher academic degrees.
+Once you reach junior standing, you can work with your academic advisor to coordinate an URMI project, either in your major or in a different discipline of your choice.
+You can earn up to three credit hours per semester.
+An Honors version is available for students in the Honors program.

 Since the URMI launched in 2008, students have partnered with faculty members to conduct URMI projects such as “Women and Modernism,” “Attitudes Toward Sex in the New Millennium,” “Interpreting in Religious Settings,” and “Models of Relativistic Gas,” among many others.
 Some projects reached beyond the undergraduate experience, for example: